-Micheal Clarkson is a landscape technician, CLEAR grad, and climate resilience warrior who founded Konscious Kontractors, a grassroots community initiative working to combat climate gentrification and help residents of all neighborhoods in their times of need.
+Micheal Clarkson is a landscape technician, CLEAR grad, and climate resilience advocate who founded Konscious Kontractors, a grassroots community initiative working to combat climate gentrification and help residents of all neighborhoods in their times of need.

 Michael, who graduated from our first CLEAR cohort in 2016, started Konscious Kontractors after Hurricane Irma devastated Miami in 2017.